SeanGavan/382-Lab-3/README.md

 -------------
 Captain Trimble told me how to change the 0xE7 data into 0xFF to create a full 8 pixel column.
 She also told me that
 a loop would be effective in creating 7 additional columns to create the entire 8x8 pixel box.
+I worked with C2C Chris Kiernan to make sure we understood the logic analyzer questions and what the results we got meant.
+This helped in answering said questions.

 Answers to Lab Questions
 ------------------------